Other Academic Opportunities

 Barnard College and the Columbia University School of International and Public Affairs offer two joint programs leading to the A.B. degree at the end of four years and the Master of International Affairs (M.I.A.) or Master of Public Administration (M.P.A.) after one additional year.

-Interested students should consult Dean Youngblood-Giles in the Dean of Studies Office as early as the sophomore year.
+Interested students should consult Dean Youngblood-Giles in Beyond Barnard in as early as the sophomore year.

-Qualified students, nominated by the Dean of Studies Office, complete the application in the spring of the junior year.
+Qualified students complete the application in the spring of the junior year.
 The final decision on admission to a program rests with the SIPA Review Committee.

 Admission to a joint program does not constitute automatic admission to the M.I.A. or M.P.A. graduate program.
 Final admission is conditional upon the applicant’s receiving the A.B. degree from Barnard.
 A Barnard student’s eligibility for the joint programs is governed by the following conditions:

 - A record of strong academic performance.

 - At least four semesters of matriculation at Barnard before enrolling in a joint program.